claytoncb/Shrek/README.md

 <h1>Shrek--</h1>
 <img src="doc/shrek--Logo2.0.png">

+## Authors:

+Clayton Bruce, Sung Jae Ko, Dylan Lim

 ## Description:
 <div>
     A compiler for our language Shrek-- inspired by the DreamWorks Movie Shrek and extended universe.
-It hopes to make coding fun and memorable by making references to the mistical world of Shrek.
+We hope to make coding fun and memorable by making references to the mistical world of Shrek.
 We hope also to make coding more intuitive and enjoyable for shrek fans.
 </div>